Virginia trio carries Cavaliers to first national championship

 De’Andre Hunter scored 27 points, Kyle Guy added 24 and Ty Jerome finished with 16 for the Cavaliers, who won their first basketball title one year after being eliminated in the first round of the NCAA Tournament by 16th-seeded UMBC.

-Virginia claimed a 77-73 lead with two free throws from Jerome, and Texas Tech’s Brandone Francis missed a corner 3 with 33 seconds left in overtime to send Guy to the line, where he padded the advantage to 79-73.
+Virginia claimed a 77-73 lead with two free throws from Jerome, and Texas Tech’s Brandone Francis missed a corner 3-point attempt with 33 seconds left in overtime.
+Guy soon was sent to the line, where he padded the advantage to 79-73.

 Virginia went 12 of 12 from the free throw line in overtime.

-Hunter had earlier drained a corner 3 as Virginia reclaimed the lead, 75-73, with 2:09 left in overtime.
+Hunter had earlier drained a corner trey as Virginia reclaimed the lead, 75-73, with 2:09 left in overtime.
 Guy previously made a pair of free throws for the Cavaliers to keep it a one-possession game.

-Matt Mooney, who hit a 3 on Texas Tech’s previous trip, fought into the lane but was trapped before fading to his right for a jumper that kissed virtually every part of the iron and dropped home for a 73-70 Texas Tech lead.
+Matt Mooney, who hit a 3-pointer on Texas Tech’s previous trip, fought into the lane but was trapped before fading to his right for a jumper that kissed virtually every part of the iron and dropped home for a 73-70 Texas Tech lead.
 Virginia then went on an 11-0 run.

 Guy was selected the NCAA Tournament’s Most Outstanding Player.
 The Final Four all-tournament team was Guy, Hunter, Jerome, Mooney and Texas Tech’s Jarrett Culver.